magento/merchdocs/src/customers/account-dashboard-requisition-lists-manage.md

 ![]({% link images/images-b2b/customer-account-my-requisition-lists.png %}){: .zoom}
 _My Requisition Lists_

-## To view a requisition list:
+## View a requisition list

 1. From your account dashboard, choose **My Requisition Lists**.

-1. Find the requisition list that you want to open, and click **View**.
-Then, do any of the following:
+1. Find the requisition list that you want to open, and click **View** and do any of the following:

 ### Add products to cart